MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 ---
 title: Manage Azure resource groups with Azure CLI
-description: Learn about Azure resource groups and using Azure CLI to manage your resrouce groups.
+description: Learn about Azure resource groups and using Azure CLI to manage your resource groups.
 Learn about persisted and default resource groups.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess